 One might ask;

 Yes, that is true, and the world will always have the four Gospels as they now appear in all of the versions of the New Testament of the Holy Bible.
-However, because there is overlap and duplication amongst so much similarity, the benefits of producing a single, concise account has long been recognized, and the first attempt at a merger of the content of the four Gospels into a single storyline was likely Tatian’s Diatessaron of 160 CE.
+However, because there is overlap and duplication among so much similarity, the many benefits that are derived from reading a single, concise account have long been recognized, and the first attempt to produce a merger of the content of the four Gospels into a single storyline was likely a work titled Diatessaron (meaning "out of/from/through" "four"), which was created by a Syrian student of Justin Martyr named Tatian, in about 160 CE.

-At 83,680 words using the NASB (New American Standard Bible) - each English translation will vary - reading all four of the Gospel accounts back-to-back is time-consuming, and the apparent differences in their details, and the chronological sequencing of their stories, can be confusing.
-For the sake of efficiency, and to eliminate confusion, it is both logical and desirable to merge and harmonize the words of the four New Testament Gospel accounts into a single and complete storyline - one that contains the full detail of every saying and event from each of the four Gospels.
-Why read four overlapping yet differing versions of the same event, when you really want to see everything that happened all together, and in a logical order?
+At 83,680 words, using the New American Standard Bible (NASB) - each English translation will vary - reading all four of the Gospel accounts back-to-back is time consuming, and the differences in the chronological sequencing of their story-lines and details can be confusing.
+To eliminate the confusion caused by the large amount of overlap and repetition, it is logical and desirable to merge and harmonize the words of the four New Testament Gospel accounts into a single, complete storyline - one that contains the full detail of every saying and event from each of the four Gospels.
+Why read four overlapping yet different versions of the same event, when you really want to see everything that happened all together, and in a logical order?

-As the intent of Five Column: The Synoptic Gospel is to focus the full picture of the life and teachings of Jesus Christ, all four of the New Testament Gospels were used to produce a complete and unified account that is 22% shorter in length, which makes it much faster to read, and easier to understand.
+As the intent of The Synoptic Gospel is to focus the full picture of the life and teachings of Jesus Christ, all four of the New Testament Gospels were used to produce a complete and unified account that is almost 22% shorter in length than reading the four individual Gospel accounts back-to-back, making this Gospel story faster to read, and much easier to understand.

 Click to see the next Article, Article 2: Have the Gospels Been Merged Before?